mcdu/routesim2/README.md

     $ python3 sim.py GENERIC demo.event

 The first parameter can be either GENERIC, LINK_STATE, or DISTANCE_VECTOR.
 The second parameter specifies the input file.

-### Running on Murphy:

-For EECS-340, the murphy.wot.eecs.northwestern.edu machine does have Python 3 installed, but you have to run some special commands to access it:

-    $ scl enable rh-python35 bash
-    $ pip install --user matplotlib networkx
-    $ python3 sim.py GENERIC demo.event

 ### Functions provide in Node class
     0. send_to_neighbors(m)  // send message to neighbors